 A humidor can make an excellent gift for yourself or a loved one, and the more you know about humidors, the easier choosing the most suitable product from the many choices available to you is.
 Let’s explore the world of cigar humidors right now.

-A humidor stores your cigars and has essential components to keep your cigars in great quality.
-This means you can expect the humidor to control the temperature and relative humidity perfectly, enabling your cigars to be preserved by the ideal amount of humidity, not becoming dried out or too wet, which would have a highly negative impact on taste.
+A humidor stores your cigars and is used to maintain the ambient temperature and humidity to maintain the great quality of your cigars.
+This means you can expect the humidor to control the temperature and relative humidity perfectly, enabling your cigars to be preserved in the ideal amount of humidity, not becoming dried out or too wet, which would have a highly negative impact on taste.
 The perfect balance of temperature and humidity means you can expect your cigars to taste fantastic.
 The Spanish cedar that makes up the box and the humidifier in it work together to deliver excellent results.

 The Spanish Cedar

 The vast majority of humidors have a lining of Spanish cedar.
 The wood is noted for its ability to both absorb and release moisture slowly to create an even humidity.
 Many cigar trays are made of this wood.
 Make sure you moisten the cedar before your cigars are stored in the humidor.
 If you fail to do this, the cedar will draw moisture from the cigars themselves, undermining the role of the humidor.

 The humidifier ensures the moisture and humidity remain on point.
 After you’ve seasoned the humidor and filled it with cigars, the humidifier will continue to provide the moisture for the box’s interior, so cigars will remain at the right humidity.
 Furthermore, the cedar will absorb excess moisture whilst releasing it back if the humidifier does run a little low.